spack/spack-tutorial/tutorial_environments.rst

 This tutorial introduces the basics of creating and using environments, then explains how to expand, configure, and build software in them.
-We will start with the command line interface then cover editing key environment file directly.
+We will start with the command line interface, then cover editing key environment file directly.
 We will describe the difference between Spack-managed and independent environments, then finish with a section on reproducible builds.